 Your password is stored as an irreversibly encrypted (meaning we don't have a decrypt function) string in the database.
-At no time throughout your entire Toastsoft.net visit will your password be viewed in plain text by an administrator.
+At no time throughout your entire Toastsoft.net visit will your password be visible in plain text by an administrator.
 When you connect to the MOO server, it will prompt you for your password.
 Once you input it, the server will encrypt what you just entered using the salt from your stored password.
 If the passwords match, you will be allowed to login.
 No comparison of your plain text password is done and your plain text password is not recorded anywhere.

 Your username, e-mail address, and IP address are all stored in an area of the database that only game administrators (wizards and above) have access to.
 Administrators on Miriani follow three levels: Builders, Programmers, and Wizards.
 Builders do not have access to any of your personal information.